CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 - Task 3: Review the refactored code and understand how it works
 - Task 4: Use GitHub Copilot Chat with code to refactor the code
 - Task 5: Create unit test functions
-- Task 6: Push code to your repository from the codespace

 ## Task 1: Understand the code already available for you